 The 3D printing workflow

 When the head was scanned the CT files contained more than just the bone information that was used in the end.
-Soft tissue, cartilage and bandages were also included in the file.
+Soft tissue, cartilage, and bandages were also included in the file.
 In order to extract just the bone information, the researchers needed to select the appropriate density range from the scans.
 The generated 3D file still contained some of these other materials, and they were removed in Blender.
 The skull model was split in half to ensure an optimal print quality.
 Fairly standard Cura settings were applied to execute the print.
-A standard nozzle (0.4 mm) was used with no particularly high resolution settings, as they would exceed the CT scan's resolution and increase the already extensive printing time of 140 hours.
+A standard nozzle (0.4 mm) was used with no particularly high-resolution settings, as they would exceed the CT scan's resolution and increase the already extensive printing time of 140 hours.
 Most of the adjustments that were made in Cura concerned the support material that was used for the entire skull and its eye sockets in particular.
 Finally, the size of the skull was assessed against the initial CT scans and historic data of ancient Egyptian skull sizes.

 After the skull had been printed, the face was reconstructed.
 The technique used for this was highly sophisticated and involved the placement of plastic fiduciary markers to suggest where tissue might be thicker or thinner on the face, based on population data averages.
 The team then had to make an educated guess on the nose shape, based on the size of the skull’s nasal cavity.
-Finally, hair, pigmentation and make-up was applied to provide a detailed impression of what the young Egyptian woman might have looked like.
+Finally, hair, pigmentation, and make-up were applied to provide a detailed impression of what the young Egyptian woman might have looked like.

 The past retrieved